movementlabsxyz/MIP/MIP/mip-34/README.md

 First we assume that at most $f$ of the total $n$ (L2) validators can be malicious.
 This implies that if more than $2f +1$ attest :white_check_mark: for a new block, at least $f + 1$ honest validators have attested :white_check_mark:, so at least one honest validator has :white_check_mark: $B'$ and $B'$ is valid.

-It is common to have $f = \frac{1}{3}n$ and in this case we request that $\frac{2}{3}n$ (super-majority)  validators have :white_check_mark: $B'$ to validate $B'$.
+It is common to have $f < \frac{1}{3}n$ and in this case we request that >$\frac{2}{3}n$ (super-majority)  validators have :white_check_mark: $B'$ to validate $B'$.

-Second we assume that the Staking contract that validates the proof of super-majority is correct (there are no bugs in the implementation of the contract).
+**Postconfirmations**.
+Second, we assume that the staking contract that validates the proof of super-majority is correct (there are no bugs in the implementation of the contract).
 As a result, when the staking contract verification step is confirmed on L1 (L1-finality), the super-majority proof is verified.

-Combining the two results above we have: confirmation (L1 contract) that 2/3 of validators have attested :white_check_mark: and if more than 2/3 have attested :white_check_mark: then $B'$ is valid.
-So overall, if the 2/3 super-majority is verified by the staking contract, $B'$ is valid.
+Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested :white_check_mark: and if >2/3 have attested :white_check_mark: then $B'$ is valid.
+So overall, if the >2/3 super-majority is verified by the staking contract, $B'$ is valid.

-In the previous design, it takes upto 13 minutes to verify the super-majority proof on Ethereum.
-However, the L2 validators also publish the proofs to DA layer and once the proof is available it cannot be tampered with.
-This is why we can provide some guarantees about L2-finality when the availability certificate is delivered, and before the actual proof is verified on L1.
-If the validators are malicious and publish an incorrect proof, they _will_ slashed in the next 13 minutes, which should be enough incentives for them to not be malicious.
+**L2-finality** Third, in the above design, verification and inclusion happens in the order of seconds.
+However, it takes up to 13 minutes to verify the super-majority proof on Ethereum.
+The L2 validators also publish the proofs to DA layer and once the proof is available it cannot be tampered with.
+Thus, we can provide some guarantees about L2-finality when the availability certificate is delivered, and before the actual proof is verified on L1.
+If the validators are malicious and publish an incorrect proof, they _will_ be slashed in the next 13 minutes, which provides strong incentives for validators not to act malicious.

 This is conditional to:

-- ensuring that the validators send the same proof to the L1 staking contract and tothe DA
+- ensuring that the validators send the same proof to the L1 staking contract and to the DA.
-- validators cannot exit too early (not before the proof they are participated to are confirmed).
+- validators cannot exit too early (not before the proof they are committeed to are confirmed on L1).

 ### Security